Geometrical and Mechanical Characterisation of Hollow Thermoplastic Microspheres for Syntactic Foam Applications

 \section{Conclusions}

-In this work, syntactic foams containing Expancel thermoplastic microspheres have been investigated using X-Ray computed tomography (CT), nano-scale radiography and secondary electron (SE) imaging, in combination with focussed ion beam (FIB) sectioning.
-The aim was to characterise both the diameter distribution and shell thicknesses of these microspheres.
-Prior to this work, no statistical information on these parameters was available.

-X-Ray CT revealed that the 551 and 920 grades of Expancel microspheres exhibit lognormal diameter distributions.
-Mean diameters of 21.20 $\pm$ 0.04 \si{\micro\metre} and 35.89 $\pm$ 0.10 \si{\micro\metre} were computed for the 551 and 920 grades, respectively.
-It is noted that these values are both below the manufacturers specifications.
-The segregation of microspheres according to their size during assembly of the foams is proposed as one possible reason for the discrepancy, which should be investigated further.
-The tomography has revealed that within the foams, microspheres have a tendency to cluster together.
-This was particularly pronounced in the dilute (2\% and 10\%) foams and could potentially lead to local anisotropy in the material properties.
+In this work, the geometric and mechanical properties of Expancel thermoplastic microspheres embedded within polyurethane matrix syntactic foams were investigated for the first time, using a combination of X-ray Computed Tomography, nano-scale X-ray radiography and secondary (SE) imaging with focussed ion beam (FIB) sectioning.
+X-ray CT revealed that the 551 and 920 grades of Expancel microspheres exhibit normal volume-weighted diameter distributions.
+Volume-weighted median values were computed as 37.744 \si{\micro\metre} and 83.804 \si{\micro\metre}, respectively, both of which lie within the manufacturer specifications, although the range of those stated specifications were relatively wide.
+The tomography also revealed that microspheres have a tendency to cluster together within the foams, particularly in the dilute (2\% and 10\%) cases and this could potentially lead to local anisotropy in the material properties.
 Nano-scale radiography was conducted on individual microspheres and revealed a high degree of variation in the shell thicknesses.
-No correlation was found between the shell thickness and microsphere diameter, however.
+However, no correlation was found between the shell thickness and microsphere diameter.
 FIB sectioning of microspheres allowed for direct observations (using SE imaging) of the microsphere shell walls.
-The images verified our radiography measurements and demonstrated the substantial variation in shell thickness of individual microspheres.
+The images verified our radiography measurements and demonstrated the non-uniformity of the microsphere shells.